anfelo/gems-bible/README.md

-# A gems an crystals encyclopedia
+# A gems an crystals encyclopedia PWA

+*Work in progress